siudd/epl_2223_analysis/README.md

 ## Analysis
 ### Team player countries distribution
-Players come and go every seasons and the players from various countries might influence team performance.
+Players come and go every seasons and whether they come from different countries might influence team performance.
 Let's take a look on each team player composition.

 ```sql
 with player_by_country as (